AlexSkillen/OpenFOAM_SEM/README.md

 synthetic eddy method, with the full algorithm described in:

 A. Skillen, A. Revell and T. Craft.
 "Accuracy and Efficiency Improvements in Synthetic Eddy Methods".
-International Journal of Heat Transfer Flow.
+International Journal of Heat and Fluid Flow.
 (2016)
 DOI: 10.1016/j.ijheatfluidflow.2016.09.008

 This code has been tested on OpenFOAM v1806.